ice-bergtech/kr8/docs/concepts/components.md

 This is useful for component-specific jsonnet libraries.
 In most cases, it is better to have a shared library that all components can use, but sometimes it is necessary to have a custom library for a specific component.

-Each directory string will be passed to the jsonnet vm during processing.
+Each directory string is passed to the jsonnet vm during processing.

 ## Taskfile